coli-saar/coli-saar.github.io/gfolds.md

 While GFoLDS outperforms textual models trained on similar amounts of data, this model is still outperformed by the original BERT models.
 It is therefore crucial to establish the scalability of GFoLDS: the degree to which we would expect its downstream performance to scale if it were larger and/or pretrained on more data.
 To that end, we applied the techniques of Muennighoff et al. (2024) to GFoLDS, to determine the degree to which our model is under- or over-parameterized&mdash;and therefore, by the scaling laws established in Muennighoff et al. (2024), over- or under-trained.

 Specifically, we pretrained five GFoLDS models on 50%, 25%, 12.5%, 6.25%, and 3.125% of the pretraining data used in the model introduced above.
-We then evaluated the impact of pretraining token count on final pretraining loss and performance on a validation task: the RELPRON dataset, which does not require fine-tuning (which in turn could introduce confounding factors).
+We then evaluated the impact of pretraining token count on final pretraining loss and performance on a validation task: the RELPRON dataset, which does not require fine-tuning (fine-tuning could introduce confounding factors).

 <br>